quassy/prefect/docs/core/concepts/notifications.md

 This uses the `start_time` attribute of `Retrying` states to alert the user with more useful information.

-!!! tip Think outside the box
+!!! tip "Think outside the box"
     Because Prefect allows tasks to return data, we can actually have our state handler respond based on the outputs of the task.
 Even more interesting, _any_ Prefect State can carry data - this includes `Failed` states.